-Replacing a circuit board sounds scary, but it's really quite easy.
+Replacing a circuit board sounds like a scary garage door repair, but it’s really quite easy.
 It will take 10 minutes tops and only requires a 1/4-in. nut driver.
-Just follow these steps: Remove the light cover, take out the lightbulb, disconnect the switch and safety sensor wires, remove a few screws, unplug the board and you're done.
+Just follow these steps: Remove the light cover, take out the lightbulb, disconnect the switch and safety sensor wires, remove a few screws, unplug the board and you’re done.
 A circuit board will cost about $80, so make sure you protect your new one with a surge protector.
 You can buy an individual outlet surge protector at a home center for less than $10.

 Fix: Replace the light socket

 If the bulbs are OK but don’t light up, you probably have a bad light socket.
 To replace the socket, you’ll need to remove the circuit board to get at it.
 Use the same steps as in ‘Replace the Circuit Board’ (above) to accomplish this.

 Once the circuit board is removed, pop out the old socket by depressing the clip that holds it in place.
 Remove the two wire connections and install the new socket.
 Replacement sockets cost less than $15.